emc-advanced-dev/layerx/README.md

 **Layer X** exposes a set of cluster-management APIs including scheduling & resource management to so-called “brains” which enables advanced features such as live migration & continuous placement of containers, easy flex up & flex down of cluster, and dynamic resizing of resource constraints.

 To learn more about the motivation behind project Layer X, watch our [slides](http://www.slideshare.net/IditLevine/layer-x-oss-65996486).
+To stay up-to-date on Layer X, join us on our [slack channel](http://project-unik.io).

 ![Layer-X Arch](http://i.imgur.com/O5TxJLF.png "Architecture")